Skip to main content

 How long do flat top grills last?

 A well-maintained flat top grill can last 10–15 years or more.
 The primary enemy of flat top longevity is rust — caused by leaving moisture on the surface, storing uncovered, or neglecting post-cook oiling.
-Key longevity factors to keep in mind:
+Key longevity factors:

 Conclusion